-Every taxpayer engaged in a trade or business must submit the information requested in the questionnaire of Part I. You must include your employer identification number, assigned by the FEDERAL INTERNAL REVENUE SERVICE (IRS).
+Every taxpayer engaged in a trade or business must submit the information requested in the questionnaire of Part I. You must include your employer's identification number, assigned by the FEDERAL INTERNAL REVENUE SERVICE (IRS).

-If you are engaged in a trade or business and your operations are covered by a tax exemption decree under Act No. 26 of 1978 (Industrial Incentives Act of Puerto Rico), Act No. 8 of 1987 (Tax Incentives Act of Puerto Rico), or by a resolution issued under Act No. 78 of 1993 (Tourism Development Act of Puerto Rico) or Act No. 14 of 1996 (Special Act for the Development of Castañer), or Act No. 135 of 1997 (Tax Incentives Act of 1998), or a Film Entity that operates under Act No. 362 of 1999 (Act for the Film Industry Development), check the applicable box and indicate the case or concession number, if applicable.
+If you are engaged in a trade or business and your operations are covered by a tax exemption decree under Act No. 26 of June 2, 1978 (Industrial Incentives Act of Puerto Rico), Act No. 8 of January 24, 1987 (Puerto Rico Tax Incentives Act), or by a resolution issued under Act No. 148 of August 4, 1988 (Special Act for the Rehabilitation of Santurce), Act No. 78 of September 10, 1993 (Puerto Rico Tourism Development Act), Act No. 75 of July 5, 1995 (Special Act for the Rehabilitation of Río Piedras), Act No. 14 of March 15, 1996 (Special Act for the Development of Castañer), or Act No. 135 of December 2, 1997 (Tax Incentives Act of 1998), a Film Entity operating under Act No. 362 of December 24, 1999

+(Act for the Development of the Film Industry), or a Theatrical Business operating under Act No. 178 of August 18, 2000 (Act for the Creation of the Theatrical District of Santurce), check the applicable box and indicate the case or concession number, if applicable.
 If you are not covered by a decree or resolution, you must check the box "Fully Taxable".

 If you are engaged in a farming business, the Code establishes a special deduction of 90% of the net income from an agricultural business of a bona fide farmer who has a valid or a current certification issued by the Secretary of Agriculture of Puerto Rico.
-To be elegible for this deduction, you must derive at least 50% of your gross income from farming activities as an operator, owner or lessee, and submit copy of the current certification issued by the Secretary of Agriculture.
+To be eligible for this deduction, you must derive at least 50% of your gross income from farming activities as an operator, owner or lessee, and submit copy of the current certification issued by the Secretary of Agriculture.
 That deduction will be entered in Part II, line 10 of Schedule L Individual.
 If you are eligible, you must check the applicable box.